suchanek/proteusPy/README.md

           $ python -m ipykernel install --user --name proteusPy --display-name "Python (proteusPy)"

          ```
-3. *Profit!* OK, just kidding.
 I hope you enjoy using proteusPy and would love to hear any success/insights gleaned from it.
 The Disulfide database is unique as far as I know, and is ripe for mining.

 ### General Usage
 Once the package is installed one can use the existing notebooks for analysis of the RCSB Disulfide database.
 The ``notebooks`` directory contains all of my Jupyter notebooks and is a good place to start.
 The ``DisulfideAnalysis.ipynb`` notebook contains the first analysis paper.
 The ``programs`` subdirectory contains the primary programs for downloading the RCSB disulfide-containing structure files, (``DisulfideDownloader.py``), extracting the disulfides and creating the database loaders (``DisulfideExtractor.py``) and cluster analysis, (``DisulfideClass_Analysis.py``).